alsutton/mastodon-aws-architecture/README.md

 We run one instance solely to handle the `scheduler` queue.
-Initially we had a `t4g.small` instance processing all the queues (including scheduler), but, after looking at the load on the queues for a few days, we realised our main instances were easily handling the load on the queues the process, so the scheduler could be cost optimized.
+Initially we had a `t4g.small` instance processing all the queues (including scheduler), but, after looking at the load on the queues for a few days, we realised our main instances were easily handling the load on the queues, so the scheduler could be cost optimized.

 We now use a `t2.micro` instance which puts it in the [AWS EC2 free tier](https://aws.amazon.com/ec2/pricing/?loc=ft#Free_tier).
 We